tiangolo/latest-changes/README.md

 As the changes are simply written to a file in your repo, you can later tweak them however you want.
 You can add links, extend the information, remove irrelevant changes, etc. ✨

+## Existing PRs - Running Manually

+For this GitHub Action to work automatically, the workflow file has to be in the repository _before_ the PR is created, so that the PR also includes it.
+That's just how GitHub Actions work.

+Nevertheless, if you have some PRs that were open before adding this GitHub Action to your project and you still want to use it, you can create workflows manually.
+It will take the PR number, and then it will do the rest automatically.

+You can "dispatch" a workflow/run from the "Actions" tab:

+* Select this GitHub Action with the name you used, e.g. "Latest Changes".
+* Click on "Run Workflow".
+* It will ask you for the PR number and do all the rest.

+So, in those cases, it won't do everything automatically, you will have to manually start it and set the PR number.
+But it can still save you from most of the work, and from a bunch of human errors. 🤓 🎉

 ## Configuration

 You can configure: